Let’s dish about all the Croatian traditional recipes!

 Okay, we know that this may not sound like a specialty, but trust us – it is!
 This is a traditional dish made of fresh cow cheese with, of course, homemade cream.
 Before indulging in this delicacy, all you need is a bit of salt and that’s it (you can add red paprika as well)!
 This meal is especially dear in the region Zagorje (which is also known for really tasty wines).

 This is a bit harder to translate but let the taste be our guide. Češnjovke or garlic clove sausages are really popular dish during long winter days.
-They are made of selected pork meat and seasoning, especially garlic since they got a name after it. Češnjovke are great raw (dry), cooked, and baked.
-They perfectly combine with potatoes and greens.
+They are made of selected pork meat and seasoning, especially garlic since they got a name after it – češnjak is a Croatian word for garlic. Češnjovke are great raw (dry), cooked, and baked.
+They combine perfectly with potatoes and greens.

 This gastronomy delicacy is the most prestigious dried meat product of Dalmatia.
 Yes, we know that almost every Mediteraine country has its own prosciutto but that’s the thing – they are all specific and unique.
 The Dalmatian prosciutto is made of fresh pork leg in a process called smoke drying.
-Prosciutto has a quite specific taste which beautifully combines with homemade bread and red wine (try “Plavac mali”, it is one of the most famous wines of that region – if you buy some wine to take it home with you, make sure to read this post about how to seal liquids without trouble).
+Prosciutto has a quite specific taste which beautifully combines with homemade bread and red wine (try “Plavac mali”, it is one of the most famous wines of that region – if you buy some wine to take it home with you, make sure to use the vacuum sealer to seal it completely.

 Istrian ham or prosciutto is highly known in the gastronomy world.
 It is made of pork and intertwined with a unique blend of seasoning and spices so the ham has a distinctive and really unique fragrance and taste.
 Istrian ham is usually dried for about one year and then served with homemade bread, olive oil, and Istrian Malvasia.